 Economic Impact Assessment of the Mill Enterprise Centre Drogheda

-1. Introduction
+Introduction

 • Employment;

-• Gross value added (GVA);
+• Gross value added (GVA); and

-About the Mill
+About The Mill

-2. Methodology
+Methodology

-Indirect impacts generally refer to the knock-on economic impacts occurring in intermediate production, including along the supply chain, while induced impacts refer to the knock-on economic impacts at final demand level.
-For instance, Millers transact with other businesses locally in Drogheda, the wider North East Region and the State more generally, which pertain to indirect impacts; while a proportion of the income generated from the work of the Millers is spent in various shops, restaurants and hotels etc. locally and in the country, which refers to the induced impacts.
-Together, the direct, indirect and induced impacts make up the total economic impacts for each employment, GVA and Exchequer contribution.
+For instance, Millers transact with other businesses locally in Drogheda, the wider North East Region and the State more generally, all of which pertain to indirect impacts.
+At the same time Millers will also spend a proportion of their incomes in shops, restaurants and hotels etc. locally and in the country, which are the induced impacts.

 Type I economic impact multipliers enable estimation of the indirect impacts of a given sector on all other sectors of the Irish economy, while Type II economic impact multipliers allow estimation of both the indirect and the induced impacts, so that the difference between Type II and Type I multipliers permits derivation of the induced effects.

-Only one source of data is amenable for estimation of Type I and Type II economic impact multipliers for the various sectors of the Irish economy.
+Only one source of (publicly available) data is amenable for estimation of Type I and Type II economic impact multipliers for the various sectors of the Irish economy.
 The data in question are the CSO’s supply-and-use and input-output tables.
-These are published by the CSO every number of years and show the interactions among the various sectors (50+) of the Irish economy.
-The latest available supply-and-use and input-output tables are for 2015 (the data were published by the CSO on 23 October 2018).2 In that release, the CSO published estimates of Type I output multipliers for each sector, which were independently confirmed by Dr. McCloughan (as part of the process of deriving all economic multipliers based on that data).
+These are produced and published by the CSO every number of years and show the interactions among the various sectors (50+) of the Irish economy.
+The latest supply-and-use and input-output tables for Ireland were published in early December 2023 and pertain to 2020.
+The previous such tables were published by the CSO in October 2018 and pertain to 2015 and before that the supply-and-use and input-output tables for 2011 were published by the CSO in December 2014.
+The timing of the publication of successive generations of these tables, which are critically important for conducting economic impact assessments, illustrates the extent of work involved in their production (by the CSO).

-• Employment – Type I and Type II employment multipliers for the relevant sectors concerned (i.e. those sectors in which the Millers and the Mill staff are active);
+• Employment – Type I and Type II employment multipliers for the relevant sectors concerned (i.e. those sectors in which the Millers and The Mill staff are active);

 • GVA – Type I and Type II GVA multipliers for the same sectors; and